NivedithaKarthikeyan/LandregistryApp/docs/source/quickstart/instructions.rst

     npm run dev

-No navigate to ``localhost:3005`` to in the browser to view the Bank Web Application.
+Now navigate to ``localhost:3005`` to in the browser to view the Bank Web Application.

 8. Connect Bank Web Application to MetaMask
 -------------------------------------------